kajyr/kajyr/README.md

 # Hi, I'm Carlo 👋🏼 👾

-Some days I am a frontend engineer, I try to be a manager and when I am really lucky I am a scuba diver ;-)
+Some days I am a software engineer, I try to be a manager and when I am really lucky I am a scuba diver ;-)

 Find me around the web 🌎 :